book cover of The Words I Never Wrote

 A novel by

-New York, present day: On a whim, Juno Lambert buys a 1931 Underwood typewriter that once belonged to celebrated journalist Cordelia Capel.
-Within its case she discovers an unfinished novel, igniting a transatlantic journey to fill the gaps in the story of Cordelia and her sister and the secret that lies between them.
+New York, present day: On impulse, Juno Lambert buys a 1931 Underwood typewriter that once belonged to famous journalist Cordelia Capel, a fearless Pulitzer Prize winning war correspondent.
+Inside the case Juno finds an unfinished novel, inspiring her to travel Europe to discover the truth about Cordelia, her sister Irene, long-hidden espionage and the secret that estranged them.

 "Haunting, taut, and compelling, this portrait of two upper-class British sisters divided by World War II is a kaleidoscopic story of love and betrayal whose characters are never quite what they seem.
 It will capture your attention immediately and keep you thinking for a long time to come."